 We long for soul talk with a friend that helps us experience God’s presence.
 You can facilitate these life-giving spiritual conversations.
 I’ve been doing this for many years, not only in my ministry as a Psychologist and Spiritual Director, but also in my marriage and friendships.
 I love to elevate conversations into experiences of soul care that cultivate intimacy with Jesus.

 In this short article I help you get started in deepening the conversations that you have with your friends or in your small group.
-This material comes from a class I’ve taught to lay counselors.
+This material comes from a class I first taught to church lay counselors in 2006.

 The Third Person in Soul Talk